xKDR/TSFrames.jl/docs/src/user_guide.md

 ## [Tables.jl](https://github.com/JuliaData/Tables.jl) Integration

-`TS` objects are [Tables.jl](https://github.com/JuliaData/Tables.jl) compatible.
-This integration enables easy conversion between the `TS` format and other formats which are [Tables.jl](https://github.com/JuliaData/Tables.jl) compatible.
+`TimeFrame` objects are [Tables.jl](https://github.com/JuliaData/Tables.jl) compatible.
+This integration enables easy conversion between the `TimeFrame` format and other formats which are [Tables.jl](https://github.com/JuliaData/Tables.jl) compatible.

-As an example, first consider the following code which converts a `TS` object into a `DataFrame`, a `TimeArray` and a `CSV` file respectively.
+As an example, first consider the following code which converts a `TimeFrame` object into a `DataFrame`, a `TimeArray` and a `CSV` file respectively.

 ```julia
 julia> using TSx, TimeSeries, Dates, DataFrames, CSV;